AH-Software

 AH-Software is the software brand of AHS Co., Ltd. (original full name: Artist House Solutions Co., Ltd.), an importer of digital audio workstations and encoders in Tokyo, Japan.
 It is also known as the developer of Voiceroid and a number of Vocaloid voicebanks.

 Products and services

 Vocaloid Products

 AHS released their first Vocaloids on December 4, 2009, named SF-A2 Miki, Kaai Yuki, and Hiyama Kiyoteru.
 Kaai Yuki became the first Vocaloid to use a child's voice.
 AHS also published a Hello Kitty-based Vocaloid, Nekomura Iroha, based on the Kittyler featured in the game Hello Kitty to Issho!
 Block Crash 123!! in cooperation with Sanrio.
-AHS are also heading the first project led by producers working with the software.
+AHS also headed the first project led by producers working with the software.